GiulioSouza/Calculadora-de-IMC-BMI-Calculator/README.md

 # BMI Calculator

-Certainly!
-Here's the translation:

-"This was my first definitive step with React.
+This was my first definitive step with React.
 You've probably seen enough BMI calculators, and I've certainly made my fair share of them.
 However, I wanted to put something new into practice, so I chose this tried-and-true idea as my safety net for this new 'adventure.
 I built it entirely on my own, so if you have experience with React projects, you might cringe when you see the architecture I used—based on the voices in my head.
 Nevertheless, I'm proud because I'm slowly returning to pursuing my dream of becoming a software developer.
 Completing a project in a stack I'm not very confident with and using a